Take Poo to the Loo

 "Take Poo to the Loo", commonly shortened to "Poo2Loo", was an Indian social media campaign led by UNICEF to combat the country's problems with open defecation.
-The campaign received a mixed reception online, and continues to be the subject of humour and ridicule on social media.
-Furthermore, the campaign was met with criticism from Hindu nationalists.
+The campaign received a mixed reception online, and was the subject of humour and ridicule on social media.

 The "Poo2Loo" campaign, launched in India in March 2013 by UNICEF India and the Indian Institutes of Technology, aimed to end open defecation as part of the Total Sanitation Campaign initiated by the Indian government in 1999.
 The campaign encouraged citizens to pledge support through a petition to President Pranab Mukherjee, calling for a cleaner India.
 Featuring a humorous website with puns, an educational video game Toilet Trek, and the mascot "Mr. Poo," the campaign sought to raise awareness and promote cultural change around sanitation practices.

 History

 The Times of India reported that the idea was developed and initiated in March 2013 after a sanitation conference was organised by UNICEF India and the Indian Institutes of Technology as part of the larger Total Sanitation Campaign, which the Indian government launched in 1999.

 Poo2Loo calls on Indians to "take the pledge" and show support by signing the following petition addressed to then President Pranab Mukherjee: